 So, the point of this post is that I wanted to take a quick moment to let our listeners know that we really do plan on getting back to the show as soon as it is possible.
 Jake’s in and out of town right now attending some film festivals, and I’ve been working on a redesign of this website.
 But hopefully, just in time for the weather to finally turn warm again here in Iowa, we will be able to retreat back inside to record some more episodes!

-Here’s why Amazon MP3 Downloads are the way to go… February 12, 2008Posted by Tim in : Music, Technology , 1 comment so far
+Here’s why Amazon MP3 Downloads are the way to go… February 12, 2008Posted by Tim in : Music, Technology , add a comment

 The other day, I decided to try out MP3 downloads from Amazon.com for the first time.
 From this point forward, I don’t think I’ll be able to stress enough to the people I know that this is the way to purchase music online.
 Now, before I get flamed from all of the iTunes zealots, try to read calmly and imagine a world where music might be purchased from somebody other than Steve Jobs.

 Maybe I should give a little background before I delve into why I instantly became such a fan of the Amazon method.
 First of all, I am actually a Zune owner.
 I know, I know…I should make it a point to hang out with the 7 or 8 other Zune owners in the world.
 Maybe I’ll post some other time about why the Zune is underrated as a media device, but for now, I just want that to be a level-set for where I’m coming from.
 Second, I’ve never owned an iPod, but my wife is on her second one and I have used iTunes enough to know that I can’t stand it.
 To be fair, though, I can’t really stand the Zune software either.
 Finally, as much as I may dislike iTunes or the Zune software, my unadulterated hatred is reserved for DRM.
 Some readers may not be familiar enough with DRM to hate it as much as I do so let me discuss it briefly.